Earning My MSN-FNP With 4 Kids at Home

 A Family Nurse Practitioner (FNP) is an advanced practice registered nurse (APRN) who focuses on comprehensive healthcare for families and family members across all ages and demographics, body systems and diseases.
 They fill a void in primary care, especially in rural regions or areas with physician shortages.

 FNPs deliver a range of acute, chronic and preventive healthcare services.
-In addition to diagnosing and treating illness, FNPs perform routine checkups, health-risk assessments, immunization and screening tests and can offer personalized counseling on maintaining a healthy lifestyle.
-The FNP specialty track prepares you for a variety of roles** including:
+In addition to diagnosing and treating illness, FNPs perform routine checkups, health-risk assessments, administer immunizations and screening tests.
+They offer personalized counseling on maintaining a healthy lifestyle and education in the prevention of illness.
+The FNP specialty track prepares you for a variety of practice settings,* including: